jianghao-liu/jianghao-liu.github.io/_pages/about.md

 **Welcome!
 Let me guide you through my research journey.**

-I am a cognitive neuroscientist investigating **visual mental imagery** and **aphantasia**, employing advanced neuroimaging techniques such as ultra-high-field 7T fMRI, DTI, and cognitive tasks.
+I am a cognitive neuroscientist investigating **visual mental imagery** and **aphantasia**, employing advanced neuroimaging techniques such as ultra-high-field 7T fMRI, white matter tractography, and cognitive tasks.

-In late 2023, I obtained my Ph.D in Cognitive Neuroscience from Sorbonne University after 4 years at **Paris Brain Institute**, under the supervision of [Paolo Bartolomeo](https://parisbraininstitute.org/collaborators/bartolomeo-paolo).
-My doctoral work mainly focused on 7T fMRI studies of visual mental imagery and also included spatiotemporal dynamics of the interaction between attention and conscious report.
+In late 2023, I obtained my Ph.D in Cognitive Neuroscience from Sorbonne University after 4 years at **Paris Brain Institute**, under the supervision of [Pr.
+Paolo Bartolomeo](https://parisbraininstitute.org/collaborators/bartolomeo-paolo).
+My doctoral work mainly focused on 7T fMRI studies of visual mental imagery and also included spatiotemporal dynamics of the interaction between attention and consciousness.

 My academic path began with a background in mechanical engineering for many years, which later led me to transition into bioengineering, driven by a fascination for the brain's inner workings.